top of page

 "And sware by Him that liveth for ever and ever, who created heaven, and the things that therein are, and the earth, and the things that therein are, and the sea, and the things which are therein, that there should be time no longer:"

 Hebrews 6:13 tells us that when God makes a promise "...
 He could swear by no greater, He sware by Himself".
 The Lord lifts His hand to His Father and praises Him.
 The Lord first lifts His hand in praise to the Father and states that God "... liveth for ever and ever".
-That He "created the heaven, and the things that therein are".
+The Lord praises His Father because He "created the heaven, and the things that therein are".
 He states that God created "the earth, and the things that therein are".
 He also praises God for creating "the sea, and the things which are therein".
 This all relates back to Genesis 1:1: "In the beginning God created the heaven and the earth."
-We are now at the end times in Revelation and this is being said again.
-The book of John in Chapter 1:2-3 tells us that Jesus was with God in the beginning of creation: "The same was in the beginning with God.
+We are now at the end times in Revelation, and this is being said again.
+The book of John in Chapter 1:2-3 tells us that Jesus was with God in the beginning of creation: "The same (Jesus) was in the beginning with God.
 All things were made by Him and without Him was not any thing made that was made."
-The Lord is still with God at this end time of the earth, as He raises His hand in reverence to His Father.
+The Lord is still with God at this end time of the earth, just like He was with Him at the beginning of the earth, and Jesus raises His hand in reverence to His Father.

-Then the Lord confirms that there shall "be time no longer".
+The Lord confirms that there shall "be time no longer".
 The time of people being martyred for the Lord will come to an end.
 The time of evil and sin will come to an end.
 The time of the anti-christ, beast, and false prophet will all come to an end.
 Then time itself will come to an end ... "there should be time no longer".
-Revelation 21:25 says: "for there shall be no night there" .
+Revelation 21:25 says: "... for there shall be no night there" .

 VERSE 7: (Chapter 10)